anthonybench/sleepyblog/README.md

 <hr>

-A lifetime of thanks to my partner Jean, who supports me greatly. \
+A lifetime of thanks to my partner Jean, who never stops loving and supporting me. \
-Another to my parents, Jeannie & Victor.
+Another to my parents, Victor Yep & Jeannie Bench.

 <br />